 Priority registration time assignments (time tickets) are scheduled for one week following a scheduled advising week.
 Registration times are assigned to all students based on credit hours completed and credit hours in progress.
 With the exception of varsity athletes and students needing special accommodations, students with the most credit hours register before students with fewer hours.

 Continuing (currently enrolled) students are expected to register for the upcoming term during priority registration.
 Students must register before the first day of classes to avoid late-registration service charges.

 Readmitted and Returning Students

 Students in good academic standing who are returning to the University after taking a leave of absence of one or more terms are eligible for priority registration provided the appropriate University official is notified prior to the first day of the scheduled priority registration period.
-Traditional students must see an advisor in Academic Resources prior to a leave of absence and upon returning to their program.
+Traditional students should meet with an academic advisor in Academic Advising prior to a leave of absence and upon returning to their program.
 University College students should consult with their academic advisor.

 Registration beginning on the first day of the quarter is considered late registration.
 Traditional students (continuing, new, returning from leave of absence and readmitted) who do not register for at least one course before the first day of the quarter are assessed a late-registration service charge that cannot be waived.
 A service charge of $25 is assessed the first day of the quarter for all students who have not enrolled in at least one course prior to the first day of the quarter.
 A $50 service charge is assessed from the second through the fifth days of the quarter.
 A $100 service charge is assessed beginning the sixth business day and continuing through the remainder of the quarter.